 She left the examining room, studied my file and did some analysis.
 When she returned, she admitted that I probably didn’t need to take it after all, because Tamoxifen would only minimally improve my chances.

 Now I know this isn’t everyone’s story.
 I have friends going through their own personal challenges with breast cancer and I realize how fortunate I am not to be taking any follow-up drug treatment.
 But the issue here is – what if I hadn’t asked?

 We need to challenge and ask questions about every step of our care; be relentless in getting all the relevant information we need to make the decisions that are right for us.

-So here I am a year later – flat and fabulous!
+So here I am several years later – flat and fabulous!
 I realize this is not the experience for everyone who has been through the pain and agony of this insidious disease.

 This is simply my personal journey.
-I’m not sure what the future holds, but right now I have my life back.
+I’m not sure what the future holds, but I have been living my life.
 It was all about choice, asking the right questions and being diligent in gathering the facts to weigh my options.
 The decisions I made were simply the right ones for me.
 Cancer was something I had and now it’s gone, and I’m moving on.